yuewu57/XNODE-WAN-PDE-solver/README.md

 # Towards fast weak adversarial training to solve high dimensional parabolic partial differential equations using XNODE-WAN

+This repository is the official implementation of the paper
 * P.V.
 Oliva, Y Wu, C. He and H. Ni, [Towards fast weak adversarial training to solve high dimensional parabolic partial differential equations using XNODE-WAN](https://doi.org/10.1016/j.jcp.2022.111233), *Journal of Computational Physics*, 463 (2022), 111233.

 Due to the curse of dimensionality, solving high dimensional parabolic partial differential equations (PDEs) has been a challenging problem for decades.
 Recently, a weak adversarial network (WAN) proposed in [1] offers a flexible and computationally efficient approach to tackle this problem defined on arbitrary domains by leveraging the weak solution.
 WAN reformulates the PDE problem as a generative adversarial network, where the weak solution (primal network) and the test function (adversarial network) are parameterized by multi-layer deep neural networks (DNNs).